Rushyo/VindicateTool/README.md

 `New-EventLog -Source "VindicateCLI" -LogName "Vindicate"`

 Run the CLI app with `-e` to enable the event log.
-The service uses the Windows event log (or Mono equivalent) automatically.
+The service uses the Windows Event Log (or Mono equivalent) automatically.

 Event logs are stored under `Applications and Services Log\Vindicate`.

 ## Service Installation

-Run from an elevated PowerShell prompt (changing PATH\TO\ and ARGSHERE as appropriate):
+Run from an elevated PowerShell prompt (changing FULL\PATH\TO\ and ARGSHERE as appropriate):

-`New-EventLog -Source "VindicateService" -LogName "Vindicate"` `sc.exe create "VindicateService" DisplayName="Vindicate" start=auto binPath="`PATH\TO\\`VindicateService.exe" obj="NT Authority\NetworkService"`
+`New-EventLog -Source "VindicateService" -LogName "Vindicate"` `sc.exe create "VindicateService" DisplayName="Vindicate" start=auto binPath="`FULL\PATH\TO\\`\ReleaseBinaries\VindicateService.exe" obj="NT Authority\NetworkService"`
 `sc.exe start "VindicateService" "`ARGSHERE`"`

+The service supports all flags the CLI app does except `-e` (event logs are always enabled).

 ## Useful Stuff